The Beautiful Arktika train from St Petersburg to Murmansk

-The Arktika train that runs from St Petersburg to Murmansk brings you in 24 hours high above the arctic circle to the remote Kola peninsula.
-This beautiful train journey is often overlooked by travellers in favour of the more famous transsiberian route.
-However, if it comes to the natural scenery along the way, the St petersburg to Murmansk train is just as spectacular.
+The Arktika train that runs from St Petersburg to Murmansk is among Europe’s most underrated train journeys.
+This beautiful ride is often overlooked by travellers in favour of the more famous transsiberian line.
+However, if it comes to the scenery along the way, the St petersburg to Murmansk train is just as spectacular.

 The St Petersburg to Murmansk train experience